 - concentrate on work demands and tasks that are causing the employee to feel exhausted or have low energy levels

 - create strategies to monitor and improve wellbeing and supervisor leadership

 - focus on what is causing the employee to feel cynical and create strategies to monitor motivation, positivity, and playfulness

 - spotlight resources and recovery while creating strategies to monitor and improve wellbeing that motivates employees and gives them time to refresh from their job.

-To decrease negative workplace outcomes that contribute to stress and burnout symptoms, organizations can focus on workplace spirituality, which is the positive energy and connection employees feel toward their job.
+To decrease negative workplace outcomes that contribute to depression, stress, and burnout symptoms, organizations can focus on workplace spirituality, which is the positive energy and connection employees feel toward their job.
 When there is workplace spiritualty, employees experience improved health conditions, wellbeing, and job performance.

 Workplace spirituality begins with the leaders and supervisors who recognize their employees’ spiritual needs.
 This has nothing to do with religion.
 Supervisors can maintain organizational integrity and demonstrate regard for employees’ work.
 Management competencies must be addressed in relation to workplace spirituality, which includes the organizational foundation that mirrors an employee’s values, the integrity of their leader, a positive workplace culture, a sense of gratitude, job satisfaction, ongoing learning opportunities, improved mental health and personal growth, and finding meaning in one’s job.

 When we talk about workplace spirituality, we are looking through the lens of emotions around work and feeling as though one’s job is connected to something bigger than them.
 There is purpose in the work they do and the connection to their job outcome.
 This can start from the very first day working on the job.